 Hippocrates claimed that ‘all disease begins in the gut’, and he was pretty spot on.
 You may have heard the gut being referred to as ‘our second brain’.
 Get the condition of the gut right and you will experience much better health.

 I live by this rule and will not stop stressing the importance of a healthy gut.
 A healthy gut can absorb all the essential nutrients from our food, which then feeds our bodies with the proper nutrients it needs to function, this includes our hair.
 If this is not happening then we will develop problems.

 There are so many small changes you can make which will improve your gut health.

 When I work with my clients, I don’t like to tell them to eliminate any foods to begin with.
 This is the approach of so many diets and if you simply cut out the bad stuff, the chances are you won’t stick with it.

 Balance is key.
 Begin by introducing more fruit and vegetables.
 It’s important to go for a variety of colours.
 Then add some legumes, nuts and seeds.
 The better you start to feel, the more you will want to cut out the bad stuff.

 Protein is important for healthy hair, but you want the right proteins.
-Try to limit proteins such as red meat and full fat dairy, especially if you are consuming these foods without enough fruit and vegetables.
+Try to limit proteins such as red meat and full-fat dairy, especially if you are consuming these foods without enough fruit and vegetables.
 If you choose meat, then go for good quality organic meat that is free from hormones and antibiotics.
 Choose turkey, chicken, fish or eggs.
-Mix it up by incorporating plant based protein in your diet.
-I choose both animal and plant based protein.
+Mix it up by incorporating plant-based protein into your diet.
+I choose both animal and plant-based protein.

 Cut back on caffeine, alcohol, and sugar